pminasandra/tracktorlive/DOCS.md

 (you might need to use `python3` instead of `python` based on your installation.

+**Note:** If you get an error complaining of an 'externally managed environment', you should try to set up a `venv` environment to handle the installation.
+Another, slightly riskier workaround is to install with the break system packages flag:

+    ```bash
+    python -m pip install tracktorlive --break-system-packages
+    ```

+Needless to say, with this option you run the risk of breaking your system packages.
+However, it has worked flawlessly so far on both normal Linux and WSL installs.

 ### 🍎 macOS

 1. Install Homebrew (if not already installed):